Diyi2020/Diyi2020.github.io/_pages/about.md

 Currently as a fourth year Math PhD Candidate, I am honored to be advised by Prof Luskin at University of Minnesota, Twin Cites.
 Most of my interests toward mathematics lie within applying modern analysis and probability theory to __Numerical Analysis__, __Multi-Scale__ and __Machine Learning__ .
 Especially, I am interested in using Machine Learning for Scientific Computing and using NISQ QC for Mutli-scale Computation.

-For applications, I am mainly working on the electronic structure of Moire Material and interested in exploring more Quantum Tech.
+For applications, I am mainly working on the electronic structure of Moire/Quantum Material and interested in exploring more Quantum Tech.

 __Programming Language__: Julia, Python, Matlab